django-getpaid/django-plans/docs/source/invoicing.rst

     all your already created orders but not yet paid will have old tax.
 If this is what you don't want you need to cancel those orders manually and remember to contact your client that theirs orders were cancelled!

-    This  however is not a case with ``ISSUER_DATA`` change, because those data are taken in the same moment of issuing invoice.
-Even an old order will use new ``ISSUER_DATA`` when invoicing a new payment.
+    This  however is not a case with ``PLANS_INVOICE_ISSUER`` change, because those data are taken in the same moment of issuing invoice.
+Even an old order will use new ``PLANS_INVOICE_ISSUER`` when invoicing a new payment.

 Billing data
 ------------